 In June 2001, Dr. Howell Todd retired as president of the University after serving seven years.
-The Board of Trustees named Dr. Lloyd Roberts, Vice President for

-Business Affairs and Professor of Management, to serve as Interim President from July 2001 until June 30, 2002.
+The Board of Trustees named Dr. Lloyd Roberts, Vice President for Business Affairs and Professor of Management, to serve as Interim President from July 2001 until June 30, 2002.
 Dr. Lee G. Royce became the 19th president of Mississippi College on July 1, 2002.

 During Dr. Royce's presidency, Lowrey Hall, Ratliff Hall, and Aven Auditorium have been renovated, Hederman and Gunter Halls have been refurbished, a new football field, soccer field, track and new practice fields have been built, stands have been added at the Tennis Complex, a new campus entrance sign was constructed, new covered batting cages have been built at the baseball field, and a Gore sculpture has been added to the campus.
 Also a new Art Gallery has been constructed and 3rd floor, Alumni Hall, has been renovated as Alumni Conference Center.
-The Accelerated Degree Program has been established as well as new sites in Madison and Rankin Counties which are bringing increaed enrollment.
-Other significant accomplishments include creation of the Mississippi College Foundation Board, increased fund raising efforts which include an increase in alumni giving, and beautification of the campus, increase in enrollment from 3300 to 4200, and endowment growth from \$32,000,000 to \$48,000,000.
+In addition, the Law School complex saw the construction of a new library, academic center, and student center.
+The Accelerated Degree Program has been established as well as new sites in Madison and Rankin Counties which are bringing increased enrollment.
+Other significant accomplishments include creation of the Mississippi College Foundation Board, increased fund raising efforts which include an increase in alumni giving, and beautification of the campus, increased in enrollment from 3300 to 4600, and endowment growth from \$32,000,000 to \$52,000,000.
 Mississippi College's vision to be a university recognized for academic excellence and commitment to the cause of Christ remains strong.